 WHILE YOU’RE IN TOWN…

-We’re always so honored when students choose to travel to Klum House from all over the country (sometimes even beyond!) to take a bag making workshop with us.
+We’re always so honored when students choose to travel to Portland from all over the country (sometimes even beyond!) to take a bag making workshop with us.
 Portland, Oregon is a maker’s dream, where craft and local manufacturing are alive and well, the food and drink scene is on point, and the surrounding natural beauty is breathtaking.
-If you’re coming out to Klum House for a workshop and are able to tack on an extra couple of days to explore, we highly recommend doing so.
+If you’re coming out for a workshop and are able to tack on an extra couple of days to explore, we highly recommend doing so.
 Below you’ll find some of our recommendations to where to stay, how to get around, where to eat, where to shop, and where to get out and soak in the great outdoors.

 Happy travels!
 We can’t wait to make with you.